-Ulele serves Comfort Food, inspired by Tampa’s indigenous people.
-I have to tell you that I was a little taken by how massive and beautiful the property is.
+Ulele serves comfort food inspired by Tampa’s indigenous people.
+However, I must tell you that I was taken by how massive and beautiful the property is.

-Once inside, it was comfortable, and I loved those massive doors/windows that open up to an incredible view.
-It just adds value to your meal.
+But, once inside, it was comfortable, and I loved those huge doors/windows that opened up to an incredible view.
+It just adds value to your experience.

 I thought we were done until I saw the word Guava on the dessert portion of the menu.
-Fortune Taylor’s Guava Pie, with its shortbread cookie crust, made its way to our table to ensure that there’s no way that a food coma could be averted.
+Then, Fortune Taylor’s Guava Pie, with its shortbread cookie crust, made its way to our table to ensure that there was no way that a food coma could be averted.

 1810 N Highland Avenue